 I made this boxed journal for a swap.
 I had decided to make a journal based on a pin from my partner’s Pinterest and used my Sizzix Big Shot to emboss the papers used to cover the front and back covers.
-The paper is a back sort of shimmery black paper that I inked with copper to highlight the textures.
+The paper is a black sort of shimmery black paper that I inked with copper to highlight the textures.

 While looking for cool end papers I found this fun old-timey advertisement print that mentioned “costumes and millinery” which was perfect for my partner!
 I stamped some cool steampunk-y images on there with some Distress Ink (walnut, I think).
-The front page has some old stamps I got in a little bag of such at an antique mall a couple years ago.
+The front page has some old stamps that I got in a little bag of such at an antique mall a couple years ago.

-Then I went through the same pad that the endpapers came from to find paper for the pages that I inserted randomly front and back facing so the white pages wouldn’t all be one direction.
+Then I went through the same pad that the endpapers came from to find paper for the pages that I inserted randomly front- and back-facing so the white pages wouldn’t all be one direction.
 Here are a few of the “spreads.”

 The whole thing is bound using my Bind-it-all.
 I love that thing!